LeslieJohnson/Surplus-example/doc/index.md

 This small app is not just a demo, but a working SPA with complete documentation and source code.
 It has asynchronous resource loading, image prefetch and cache, touch event handling and dynamic bilingual language selection for all menus and text across the app.
+This document is best read while looking at the [live app.](http://stleocenterville.org)

 My goal was to make a simple, fast and mobile-friendly reactive app without any server code.
 The result is 403 lines of source code,